 7. Soliciting Endorsements: Very critical section and a terrific opportunity for your customers to tell the world in their own words how you helped them achieve their goals.
 The key to success here is to solicit these endorsements directly and to make it incredibly easy.
 I like to write the recommendation for them so that it can be simply cut and pasted.
 This also ensures that the recommendation highlights areas that I feel are important for future clients to understand.
-Stay tuned for a blog on this topic.

 8. Highlighting Accomplishments: In this section you can highlight publications, certifications/courses, honors/awards, etc. This is a good place to showcase your expertise and qualifications.

 9. Editing contact information: Be sure to include your work email and phone number.
 You can also include links to important websites and other social connections.